WSC Real 08: World Snooker Championship

-WSC Real 08: World Snooker Championship is a sports video game developed by Blade Interactive and published by Koch Media exclusively for Wii.
-It was later released for Microsoft Windows, PlayStation 3 and Xbox 360 under the name WSC Real 09: World Snooker Championship.
+WSC Real 08: World Snooker Championship is a sports video game developed and published by Blade Interactive exclusively for Wii.
+It was later released for Microsoft Windows, PlayStation 3 and Xbox 360, under the name WSC Real 09: World Snooker Championship.

 Gameplay

 The game includes new elements, which makes the game seem more realistic.
 Players will be able to switch into a first-person view, allowing them to walk around the table and examine any ball they wish, they can carefully watch their opponents' body language to see how they respond as the game progresses.
 The game includes all the tournaments and official licenses for the season.

 The original Wii release was shipped with a cue attachment, which allowed the player to control the game with the Wiimote acting as a cue to play shots in game.